Skip to main content

 Intermediate

-To grasp the nuanced interactions between inositol and hormone therapies, we must move beyond the general term “inositol” and examine its two most important stereoisomers ∞ (MI) and (DCI).
+To grasp the nuanced interactions between inositol and hormone therapies, we must move beyond the general term “inositol” and examine its two most important stereoisomers ∞ myo-inositol (MI) and D-chiro-inositol (DCI).
 These are the two primary forms active in human physiology, and they possess distinct, and at times opposing, roles within the endocrine system.

 The body maintains a specific ratio of these two molecules in different tissues, a delicate balance that is crucial for proper function.
 The vast majority of inositol in the body’s tissues is myo-inositol, which serves as the precursor to D-chiro-inositol through the action of an insulin-dependent enzyme called epimerase.